 LeadingAge (then known as AAHSA) was an active participant in the development of the initial REAC physical inspection protocol, as well as a key player in stimulating substantial revisions during the first two years.
-LeadingAge provides technical assistance to any member with questions or concerns about their individual inspections, and continues to collaborate with HUD and other stakeholders to address changes made or needed to the protocol to improve its reliability, consistency, proportionality, and relevance based on this communications from members.
+Then as now, LeadingAge will provide technical assistance to any member with questions or concerns about their individual inspections, and continue to collaborate with HUD and other stakeholders to address changes made or needed to the protocol to improve its reliability, consistency, proportionality, and relevance based on this communications from members.